g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 The music is generally a play for sympathy or (even more sympathetic!) a revenge fantasy.
 Possibly these bids are even sincere -- one imagines it's quite therapeutic to have a million people cheering you.
 But the one-sidedness makes me disdain them (e.g. recall the absurd premise of "Reputation", that she is a victim and needs defenders).

 Yet another strat: the pretence that TS is uncool, the victim of snobbery, mean girls, <a href="{{shake}}">haters</a>, paps, hacks, <a href="{{miso}}">misogyny</a>.
 (She's uncool, like you.
 She's bullied, like you.
 Being a fan of her is brave and kind.)
 Apparently this has an actual referent in Swift's misfit teen experience, but it becomes a grotesque pose in the light of TS' global <a href="{{obama}}">supremacy</a>.
+(Aretha started her music career at 14.)
 A side effect of the pretence is pre-empting essays like this.
 Haters are going to hate.

 <br>
 <div class="accordion">